STARTRACEX/g-lit/README.md

 |method|string|"get"|Form method|
 |name|string|"q"|Search request name|

-search-input.js contains a multi-function search box to obtain content through the page or server or network and a ms style web search box
+search-input.js contains a multi-function search box to obtain content through the page or server or network and a web search box

 ### content-group.js